Ruslana-Kuzmina/education/up_skill/Business_Analyst_Fundamentals/01-Introduction.md

 # BA Fundamentals

 When you finish the course, you will be able to:

 - define the role of a Business Analyst
 - identify core BA skills
 - describe application creation stages and application types
 - apply the Scrum framework
 - compare different Software Development Life Cycle models

-## Business Analyst:
+## Business Analyst

 - is anyone who performs business analysis
 - a change champion

-## Responsibilities of a Business Analyst might include:
+## Responsibilities of a Business Analyst might include

 - understanding business and stakeholders' problems and needs
 - defining the strategy to reach the business goals
 - elicitating requirements to address the necessary changes